-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 (CNN) — Christmas shopping doesn't have to mean joylessly battling through department store crowds or trawling the Internet for bargains.

-These Christmas markets are the places to head for traditional gifts, glasses of glühwein and that unbeatable festive feeling.
+Why not combine present-buying with some travel?
+These 15 Christmas markets scattered around the world make great destinations for traditional gifts, glasses of glühwein and that unbeatable festive feeling.

-Strasbourg is home to one of Europe's oldest Christmas markets, with the first edition taking place in 1570.
+Strasbourg, in eastern France, is home to one of Europe's oldest Christmas markets, with the first edition taking place in 1570.

 Today there are 10 locations with 300 stalls, meaning it's easy to spend the best part of a week here indulging in end-of-year festivities, picking up decorations and presents and drinking local Alsatian wine.